If you’re newly diagnosed with Multiple Sclerosis, I’m happy to give you my number with the understanding that you may never call me because:

 B) You’ll probably spend the next 6 months scouring the internet and come across a plethora of amazing and downright dangerous suggestions that you’ll try before calling me or anyone else for that matter.

 I completely understand.
 When you have a disease that doesn’t have a cure, you tend to subsidize western medicine with non-traditional options as you search for answers.
 Now don’t get me wrong.
 I’ll happily pop the “MS Cure All Pill” once science creates it.
 I’m also open to revamping my stem cells and/or fixing or replacing whatever freaky gene caused me to get this disease in the first place.
-But until the FDA says those procedures wont result in a 3rd thumb growing out of my ass, I’m trying whatever else is available to me.
+But until science catches up, I’m trying whatever else is available.

-This approach requires reading lots of articles, researching new findings, discovering new tools and equipment, embracing holistic approaches to health while seeking out new, never-before-heard-of scientific advancements.
-This happens because when you’re diagnosed with Multiple Sclerosis, besides taking one of the more than a dozen available disease modifying drugs, no one actually tells you what to do.
+This approach requires reading many articles, researching new findings, discovering new tools and equipment, and embracing holistic approaches to health while seeking out recent, never-before-heard scientific advancements.
+This happens because when you’re diagnosed with Multiple Sclerosis, besides taking one of the more than a dozen available disease-modifying drugs, no one tells you what to do.
 There’s no standard MS protocol to follow.
-Science has no idea which diet works, which form of exercise is best or which drug is better, thus you fall down the Internet rabbit hole while looking for things to try.
+Science has no idea which diet works, which exercise is best, or which drug is better.
+Thus you fall down the Internet rabbit hole while looking for things to try.

-Since I’ve had Multiple Sclerosis for almost a decade I thought I’d write out what I wish I had been told by the Neurologist that warm September day back in 2009.
-If I could go back to the moment I was diagnosed, this is the pamphlet of information I would give myself and refer back to, daily, during the first year.
+Since I’ve had Multiple Sclerosis for almost a decade, I thought I’d write out what I wish the Neurologist had told me on that warm September day back in 2009.
+If I could go back to the moment I was diagnosed, this is the pamphlet of information I would give myself and refer back to daily during the first year.

 But a chronic condition is just that – a condition – which is a state of health that changes.
-So even if you do everything right, you will absolutely experience a really bad day due to your diagnosis.
-Likewise if you don’t take care of yourself, you can skate for a while but it will catch up with you because you’re also aging as you’re skating.
+So even if you do everything right, you will experience a terrible day due to your diagnosis.
+Likewise, if you don’t take care of yourself, you can skate for a while, but it will catch up with you because you’re also aging as you’re skating.
 Therefore a commitment to general health and wellness is your best underlying defense.

-It’s not your fault so cut yourself a break.
-You can’t control your genetic makeup or all the environments your parents or loved ones placed you in, growing up.
+It’s not your fault, so cut yourself a break.
+You can’t control your genetic makeup or the environments your parents or loved ones placed you in growing up.
 The only thing you can control at this point is your lifestyle choices.
-Therefore when it comes to any chronic condition the popular adage, “Genetics loads the gun but environment pulls the trigger” is true but perhaps lacking a third element…
+Therefore when it comes to any chronic condition, the famous adage, “Genetics loads the gun but environment pulls the trigger,” is accurate but perhaps lacking the third element…

 “When it comes to health although genetics loads the gun and your environment pulls the trigger, I believe that lifestyle keeps the safety on.”

 Embrace a general, anti-inflammatory lifestyle.
 Many medical professionals believe that all diseases start with inflammation.
-So rather than jumping into strict gluten free, paleo, raw, vegan or keto diets, keep it simple and start by committing to a general anti-inflammatory diet that will decrease internal irritation.
-Dr. Andrew Weil offers a great diet to start with.
+So rather than jumping into strict gluten-free, paleo, raw, vegan, or keto diets, keep it simple and start by committing to a general anti-inflammatory diet that will decrease internal irritation.
+Dr. Andrew Weil offers a great diet, to begin with.

 Move as much as possible.
-Because MS can negatively affect your gait, balance and mobility, for as long as you can, move, move, move!
-If I could go back in time, I’d take a daily walk no matter the weather, weekly hikes and basically choose walking in lieu of driving as often as possible, just because I could.
+Because MS can negatively affect your gait, balance, and mobility, for as long as you can, move, move, move!
+If I could go back in time, I’d take a daily walk no matter the weather, weekly hikes, and basically choose walking instead of driving as often as possible, just because I could.

 Give yourself time to slowly grow and change.
-Begin by eating more vegetables in general before you decide to give up grains, only eat raw foods and throw out your microwave.
+Begin by eating more vegetables in general before you decide to only eat raw foods and throw out your microwave.
 The same with supplements, organic foods, and healthcare.
-In a perfect world I would only eat organic, but if I did that I wouldn’t be able to afford co-pays to see certain providers, buy the cool walking stick I love from Canada or try out the $200 foot-drop brace I found online.
+In a perfect world, I would only eat organic, but if I did that, I wouldn’t be able to afford co-pays to see certain providers, buy the excellent walking stick I love from Canada, or try out the $200 foot-drop brace I found online.

-Be a curious scientist about your health not a judgmental, inner critic.
-Keep a journal and take “data”, focusing on one change at a time.
-Start by noting how you feel physically, mentally and emotionally when you try something new or different.
-Changes take time to go into affect so give your body time to adjust before trying something else and clouding the data.
+Be a curious scientist about your health, not a judgmental inner critic.
+Keep a journal and take “data,” focusing on one change at a time.
+Start by noting how you feel physically, mentally, and emotionally when trying something new or different.
+Changes take time to affect the body, so give your body time to adjust before trying something else and clouding the data.

 Remember, this is a marathon, not a sprint.
 Non-runners need at least 4 months to go from their couch to the finish line.
 Being newly diagnosed with a chronic condition (that you’ll have your entire life) is like training to run yearly marathons.
-You’ll need to simply run on a regular basis while figuring out the best way to eat, hydrate, stretch, rest, rehabilitate any injuries, while responding to other illnesses, stress and age-related changes.
-Twenty year old runners are different from 63-year-old runners.
+You’ll need to run regularly while figuring out the best way to eat, hydrate, stretch, rest, and rehabilitate any injuries while responding to other illnesses, stress, and age-related changes.
+Twenty-year-old runners are different from 63-year-old runners.
 Disease processes across one’s lifespan require just as much adaptation and ingenuity.

 Find the right healthcare professionals.
-Doctors and therapists are supposed to tell you the truth but sometimes their delivery and word choice plants a negative seed that can grow wild, weeds in your head.
+Doctors and therapists are supposed to tell you the truth but sometimes their delivery and word choice plant a negative seed that can grow wild weeds in your head.

-Personally I try to hope for the best yet plan for the worst.
-It’s easier to do that when professionals are as curious and positive as I am.
-If I leave their office feeling discouraged and deflated, I find someone else.
-Medicine doesn’t know what causes or cures MS so it’s pretty arrogant to think it knows exactly what will or wont work for me.
-I’m happy to embrace a balanced approach to health as long as they’re happy to encourage me and my ideas.
+Personally, I hope for the best yet plan for the worst.
+It’s easier to do that when professionals are as curious and optimistic as I am.
+I find someone else if I leave their office feeling discouraged and deflated.
+Medicine doesn’t know what causes or cures MS, so it’s pretty arrogant to think it knows exactly what will or won’t work for me.
+I’m happy to embrace a balanced approach to health as long as they can encourage me and my ideas.
 They know medicine, but I know myself.

 I’m still trying to figure out how much to do and how often to do it.
-I’ve learned what I need with the understanding that it’ll change and I’ll have to tweak everything again (so there’s no sense getting worked up about doing the work required).
+I’ve learned what I need, understanding that it’ll change, and I’ll have to tweak everything again (so there’s no sense getting worked up about doing the necessary work).
 In other words, just shut up and do it!

-Bottom Line: Don’t try to cure yourself of a disease that the smartest neuroscientists on the planet can’t figure out.
+Bottom Line: Don’t try to cure yourself of a disease that the smartest neuroscientists can’t figure out.
 Don’t put pressure on a sick body to heal itself without the help of modern medicine.
-Feel free to use both eastern and western approaches to your medical care but don’t demonize doctors and drugs.
-A yoga practitioner or a naturalpath didn’t diagnose you.
-A medical doctor using a high-tech MRI machine did, so don’t rule them out when figuring out your long-term, medical options.
+Feel free to use eastern and western approaches to your medical care but don’t demonize doctors and drugs.
+A yoga practitioner or a naturopath didn’t diagnose you.
+A medical doctor using a high-tech MRI machine did, so don’t rule them out when figuring out your long-term medical options.

 Be positive and give yourself one full year to live as healthy as possible as a newly diagnosed, unhealthy person.

 Once you figure out what works, never stop doing the work required.
-(And if you ever do want to talk, feel free to give me a call.)
+(And if you ever want to talk, feel free to call me.)